 4. Using Run Command

-Just like with the command prompt, you can also open the Task Manager using the Run command window.
-To start, press “Win + R,” type
+Just as with the command prompt, you can also open the Task Manager using the Run command.
+To start, press Win + R, type

 5. From File Explorer

 Sometimes you need the exact location of the Task Manager, especially if there are any potential uses, such as adding it as a shortcut menu on Desktop.
-In Windows, Task Manager is shipped as a separate application that integrates with Windows.
-So, if you know where to find it, you can open the Task Manager from Windows file explorer.
-To start, open the file explorer using the keyboard shortcut “Win + E.”
+In Windows, Task Manager is shipped as a separate application that integrates with the operating system.
+If you know where to find it, you can open the Task Manager from the Windows file explorer.
+To start, open the file explorer using the keyboard shortcut Win + E.

-6. From “Ctrl + Alt + Del” Screen
+6. From Ctrl + Alt + Del Screen

 Do comment below sharing your thoughts and experiences about using the above stated different methods to open Task Manager in Windows.
 Which is your favorite method?
 Also, do check out our ultimate guide to the Task Manager.